Development guidelines for corporate customers

 # Send stickers via the Messaging API

-For more information about the sticker that can be sent via the Messaging API, see List of available stickers in the Messaging API documentation.
+For more information about the sticker that can be sent via the Messaging API, see Stickers in the Messaging API documentation.

 # Check the sticker sent by the user

 When a user sends a sticker to the LINE Official Account, the package ID and sticker ID of the sent sticker will be sent as a Webhook message event.